Murphydbuffalo/hyp/README.md

 `hyp:install` takes two optional flags: `--db-interface`, and `--user-class`.

 `--db-interface` tells Hyp which ORM/ODM your application uses.
 It can be either `active_record` or `mongoid`.
-It defaults to `active_record` if not present.
+It defaults to `active_record`.

-In Hyp we associate each trial with a particular user using a "has and belongs to many" relationships between the user and experiment.
-The `--user-class` option tells Hyp what class you'd like to use as the "user" in your experiments.
-It can be any string that can be `#constantize`'d to a valid class from your application code.
-It defaults to `'User'` if not present.

 If you add `--db-interface mongoid` the generator will:
 + Add `Hyp.db_interface = :mongoid` to `config/initializers/hyp.rb`.
 + Not add the aforementioned migrations.
 + Create models that know how to talk to Mongoid.
 Hooray!

+In Hyp we associate each trial with a particular user using a "has and belongs to many" relationships between the user and experiment.
+The `--user-class` option tells Hyp what class you'd like to use as the "user" in your experiments.
+It can be any string that can be `#constantize`'d to a valid class from your application code.
+It defaults to `'User'` if not present.

 If you add `--user-class 'MyClass'` the generator will add `Hyp.user_class_name = 'MyClass'` to `config/initializers/hyp.rb`.